spacelift-io/user-documentation/docs/product/migrating-to-spacelift.md

 The migration process is as follows:

 - Export the definition for your resources at your current vendor.
-- Generate the Terraform code to recreate similar resources at Spacelift using the [Terraform provider](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs).
+- Generate the Terraform code to recreate similar resources at Spacelift using the [Terraform provider](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs){: rel="nofollow"}.
 - Review and possibly edit the generated Terraform code.
 - Commit the Terraform code to a repository.
 - Create a manager Spacelift stack that points to the repository with the Terraform code.